Machine Learning

 Machine learning (ML) is a technique for recognising patterns that can be applied to medical images.
 This process starts with the machine learning algorithm system by computing the image features to predict or diagnose a disease state.

 The machine learning algorithm system identifies the correct combination of these image features for classification or computing a given metric for a particular image region.
-In addition, machine learning is a branch of artificial intelligence (AI) with a human component to enable the extraction of important patterns.
+In addition, machine learning is a branch of artificial intelligence (AI) with a human component that enables the extraction of important patterns.
 However, in some cases, computers can see patterns beyond human perception.

 Therefore, machine learning algorithms are potentially useful for computer-aided diagnosis and decision support systems.
 The application of ML to medical images assisted by computer-aided detection and diagnosis using algorithms can be used to analyse medical imaging findings and reduce interpretation times.